Solid State batteries

 Now is an exciting time in the motor industry, and Toyota has lots of new innovations coming down the line which will provide lots of options for zero emissions driving.
 We are leading battery technology development and have over twenty years of battery expertise through working on our self-charging hybrid electric batteries.
 You might have heard of Solid State Battery Electric Vehicles, which will be the next big game-changer for sustainable driving, and which we have been working on for the last few years, alongside our hybrid-electric range.

 So, what is solid-state battery technology you ask?
-Well, as the name would suggest, a solid-state battery consists of, well, solid electrodes as opposed to liquid.
+Well, as the name would suggest, a solid-state battery consists of, well, solid electrolytes as opposed to liquid.
 Our prototype batteries are about the size and thickness of a thin spiral back notebook.
 Solid-state battery technology is a potential cure-all for the drawbacks facing electric vehicles that run on conventional lithium-ion batteries, including the relatively short distance travelled on a single charge as well as charging times.

 Solid-state batteries are set to become a real alternative to lithium-ion batteries, and we’re focused on using a sulfur-based electrolyte in our prototypes as it provides a more efficient power transfer.
 They would lower the risk of fires, and multiply energy density, which measures the energy a battery can deliver compared to its weight.
 Next-generation batteries, such as solid-state and metal-air batteries, are safer and demonstrate higher performance than lithium-ion batteries.